Tell us about your symptoms and treatment experience. Take our survey here.

 • Constipation

 These are not all the possible side effects of narcotics.
-Patients should talk to their doctor about what to expect with treatment with narcotics.
+Talk to your doctor about what to expect when taking narcotics.
+You also should call your doctor if you have any changes that concern you when taking narcotics.

-Because narcotics cause drowsiness, they should not be taken with alcohol or any other drug that is sedating.
-Also don’t take narcotics if you will be doing any potentially dangerous activity such as driving, operating heavy machinery, or working at heights.4
+Narcotics cause drowsiness.
+They should not be taken with alcohol or any other drug that causes sleepiness.
+Also, do not take narcotics if you will be doing any potentially dangerous activity.
+This includes:1

 By providing your email address, you are agreeing to our privacy policy.